 What does it look like?

 The German Wasp, ranges in length of 12 – 17 mm long (queens may be up to 20 mm) with a blackish brown abdomen and bright yellow stripes.
-It is very similar to the common wasp..
-German wasps have strong black markings including an arrow-shaped mark down the middle of the abdomen a black spots on either side.
+It is very similar to the common wasp.
+German wasps have strong black markings including an arrow-shaped mark down the middle of the abdomen and black spots on either side.
 Wings are long and translucent, legs are yellow and antennae black.

 Why is it a problem?

 The German wasp is a successful invader of disturbed environments and natural ecosystems.
 It establishes large nests and the workers efficiently exploit food resources such as nectar and insects, which native fauna depend on.
 This species is difficult to control as a new colony can be established from a single inseminated female.

 There are a range of insecticides available from hardware and garden stores which have permethrin as the active ingredient.
 Follow the safety instructions supplied with the insecticide.

 The best way to reduce a local wasp population is to find and destroy all the nests in the area.
 Usually wasps fly no further than 200 metres.
 If you search on sunny days, near dawn or dusk, the low light angles will highlight the flight path as wasps enter and leave the nest.